About The Program

 - Train students to apply for internships and research opportunities

-- Empower scholars to pursue graduate/professional school within the CDSJ fields and become agents of change in their communities and CDSJ fields
+- Empower scholars to pursue graduate/professional school within the CDSJ fields and become agents of change in their communities

 - Be an AAP undergraduate student enrolled full-time at UCLA